KazWolfe/XIVDeck/README.md

 and the [Elgato Stream Deck][streamdeck].
 XIVDeck uses the Dalamud plugin library to create an interactive and pleasant human interface experience.

+> ⚠️ **Hic Svnt Leones!**
+>
+> This plugin, alongside all of Dalamud, is against the Terms of Service for Final Fantasy XIV.
+> While this plugin has gone to great lengths to ensure that it is as safe as possible and adheres
+> to the spirit of the game, there is still a small risk.
+Please ensure you're only using official
+> builds and releases of all relevant tools.
+>
+> By using this plugin (and Dalamud itself), you understand that you are risking receiving a
+> ban for client modifications.
+For more information, please see [Dalamud's FAQ][dalamudfaq-tos].

 ## Plugin Components

 This plugin has two primary components: